elibarrow/BAE305-SP24-LAB9/README.md

        }

    ```
- * Code Display 5: This code will read the value of "MEAS" and if it is greater than or less that the "setpoint" it will accuratley move the robot forwards or backwards.
+ * Code Display 5: This code will read the value of "MEAS" and if it is greater than or less than the "setpoint" it will accurately move the robot forwards or backward.

-After demonstrating this to Dr. Jarro we then modified Kp, Ki and Kd to test our system even further to make it more accurate.
+After demonstrating this to Dr. Jarro we then modified Kp, Ki, and Kd to test our system even further to make it more accurate.

 ### Part 3 - Wall Follower ###